LukasWoodtli/WebPage/pelican/content/understanding_computation.md

 *"NFA with free moves is known as an NFA-ε, and free moves themselves are usually called ε-transitions."* - page 91

-*"it’s possible to convert any regular expression into an equivalent NFA—every string matched by the regular expression is accepted by the NFA, and vice versa — and then match a string by feeding it to a simulation of that NFA to see whether it gets accepted."* - page 92
+*"it's possible to convert any regular expression into an equivalent NFA—every string matched by the regular expression is accepted by the NFA, and vice versa — and then match a string by feeding it to a simulation of that NFA to see whether it gets accepted."* - page 92

 *"here are two kinds of extremely simple regular expression that are not built out of anything simpler:*